curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

         }

 ## syncing
 Indicates when the node starts or stops synchronizing.
-The result can either be a boolean indicating that the synchronization has started (true), finished (false) or an object with various indicators.
+The result can either be a boolean indicating that the synchronization has started (true), finished (false) or an object with various progress indicators.

 ### Parameters
 none